Can Winterizing Your Motorcycle Really Be Done In 3 Steps?

 *You can use a manual fuel pump for gas removal, or attach a long hose to the fuel valve of your tank and switch it to reserve allowing the gas to drain completly to a safe container.

 I highly recommend using fuel stabilizers in your tank year around, as well as during this winterization process.
 I don’t care what brand you use, just use it.
 Once you have completed this task, be sure to double check that your fuel valve is in the OFF position and that it is working properly.
 You can do this by simply removing the hose coming directly from the valve with the fuel valve in the OFF position.

 Does it continue to flow gas?
 Is it dripping?

-Than it’s BAD and will completly ruin your winterization process.
-Either replace the valve or drain your gas tank completly.
+Than it’s BAD and will completely ruin your winterization process.
+Either replace the valve or drain your gas tank completely.

 * Vacuum operated fuel valves work differently.
 They require an additional hose to apply vacuum to the rubber diaphragm located on the back of your fuel valve.
 This type of system can act as a fail safe for keeping a fuel valve from leaking BUT these systems can still fail!

 Not Filling It: A second way to ensure a clean and useful tank year after year is draining it completely.
 I want to emphasize that word “completely” because that is exactly what you need to do.
 This process can be a little more difficult due to the fact that most tanks are awkwardly shaped inside so it would require the removal of your tank so that you can tilt the tank to the side that your fuel valve (petcock) is on to ensure a complete drain.

 This step is CRUCIAL to your motorcycle’s winterization process AND IT”S SO SIMPLE.